SAKryukov/vscode-extensible-markdown/README.md

 Two more commands showing in the editor's context menu show HTML preview using all of the extended features: **Markdown: Open <u>P</u>review** (`Ctrl+Shift+V`) and **Markdown: Open Preview to the <u>S</u>ide** (`Ctrl+K V`).

 Alternatively, open the Command Palette ("`Ctrl+Shift+P`"/"`Cmd+Shift+P`" or `F1`) and search for the these commands.

-The HTML file is saved to the same directory as original Markdown file.

 ## Settings